 Tri-State Race Program

 This program is for kids who are interested and ready to commit to a more intense competitive program.
 The focus absolutely remains on having fun and developing fundamental skills.
 However, the level of competition kids will face in this league is decidedly greater than that of Interclub.
-As participants in this Tri-State series, kids are now part of the national talent development pipeline.
-As U12s and U14s in this program, our kids will begin to become eligible for training and racing selection and opportunities at a regional and national level.
+As participants in this Tri-State series, kids are now part of the USSS National talent development pipeline.
+As U12s and up in this program, our kids will begin to become eligible for training and racing selection and opportunities at a regional and national level.

 While we encourage the drive to compete, to improve, and to win, we discourage premature focus on results and elite performance ambitions; more often than not, that approach backfires.
 If your child shows special promise, we nurture it but stay sober about it.
-As parents, it’s easy to get excited about the Olympic podium potential of a fast 12-yearold, but at that age (well, at all ages really), it’s critical to keep it fun!
+As parents, it’s easy to get excited about the Olympic podium potential of a fast 12-year old, but at that age (well, at all ages really), it’s critical to keep it fun!